nehaadahiya/sql-data-warehouse-project/README.md

 These insights enable stakeholders to make informed strategic and operational decisions.

-Detailed requirements can be found in `docs/requirements.md`.
+Detailed information can be found in `docs/data_catalog.md`.

 ---

-## 📂 Repository Structure
+## ✨ Star Schema Overview

+The star schema in the Gold Layer simplifies analytical queries and supports business reporting.
+It consists of:

+- **Fact Table:** `fact_sales` (stores transactional sales data).
+- **Dimension Tables:** `dim_customers`, `dim_products`.

+This design reduces query complexity and improves performance, allowing for faster and more intuitive data exploration.

 ---
 ## Credits to @DataWithBaraa